Harold Cole: Legacy

 Airey Neave of MI9 said that Cole "was among the most selfish and callous traitors who ever served the enemy in time of war."
 MI9's leader James Langley said of Cole that he was "a con man, thief and utter shit who betrayed his country to the highest bidder for money."
 However, some historians have speculated that Cole was an agent of Britain's Secret Intelligence Service (MI6).
-The evidence cited is that MI6's deputy leader Claude Dansey, who also had influence in MI9, opposed the execution of Cole when it was first proposed by the Pat Line.
+The evidence cited is that MI6's deputy leader Claude Dansey, who also influenced MI9, opposed the execution of Cole when Pat Line first proposed it.
 The unconfirmed claims are that Dansey placed a higher priority on preserving the intelligence gathering operations of MI6 than the escape lines and tolerated Cole's misdeeds to protect him as an MI6 agent.

-Cole is defended by some soldiers he helped to evade German capture.
-Prior to defecting to the Germans, Cole was an effective escape line leader, albeit accused of the personal use of funds given him by the Pat Line for expenses.
+Some soldiers whom Cole helped evade German capture defended him.
+Before defecting to the Germans, Cole was an effective escape line leader, albeit accused of the personal use of funds given him by the Pat Line for expenses.
 Keith Janes, author of Conscript Heroes whose father was a British soldier stranded in France, said, "I will never fully understand how, why or when Paul [sic] Cole defected to the enemy, but in so far as concerned my father and other evaders, he served them well."